alyrlee/bellabeat-product-analysis/README.md

 ## Data Summary Statistics

 1. How many unique participants are there in each dataframe?
-It looks like there may be more participants in the daily activity dataset than the sleep dataset.
+It looks like there may be more participants in the daily activity dataset than in the sleep dataset.

 ```r
 n_distinct(daily_activity$Id)